pragyan-ghimire/Computer-Vision/README.md

 - Histogram is a plot of no. of pixels vs pixel values.
 - It helps to analyze the image (contrast, brightness, intensity distribution etc)

+### Thresholding
+- It is used to convert a grayscale image into a binary image, where pixels are assigned either a 0 or 255 value.
+- **Simple Thresholding:** A single, fixed threshold value is applied across the entire image.
+- **Adaptive Thresholding:** Different threshold values are calculated for different regions of the image.

+### Gradient
+- A gradient measures how the intensity (brightness) of an image changes at each pixel.
+-

 ---
 ✨ Keep Learning !! ✨